Vashuev/Chaty-Whastapp-Bot/README.md

 ## Step 2: Send Messages with the API

 1. Obtain a 24-hour access token from the API access section.
-2. It will show an example of how to send messages using a `curl` command which can be send from the terminal or with a tool like Postman.
+2. It will show an example of how to send messages using a `curl` command which can be sent from the terminal or with a tool like Postman.
 3. Let's convert that into a [Python function with the request library](https://github.com/daveebbelaar/python-whatsapp-bot/blob/main/start/whatsapp_quickstart.py).
-4. Create a `.env` files based on `example.env` and update the required variables.
+4. Create a `.env` file based on `example.env` and update the required variables.
 [Video example here](https://www.youtube.com/watch?v=sOwG0bw0RNU).
 5. You will receive a "Hello World" message (Expect a 60-120 second delay for the message).

-Creating an access that works longer then 24 hours
+Creating access that works longer than 24 hours
 1. Create a [system user at the Meta Business account level](https://business.facebook.com/settings/system-users).
 2. On the System Users page, configure the assets for your System User, assigning your WhatsApp app with full control.
 Don't forget to click the Save Changes button.
    - [See step 1 here](https://github.com/daveebbelaar/python-whatsapp-bot/blob/main/img/meta-business-system-user-token.png)
    - [See step 2 here](https://github.com/daveebbelaar/python-whatsapp-bot/blob/main/img/adding-assets-to-system-user.png)
-3. Now click `Generate new token` and select the app, and then choose how long the access token will be valid.
+3. Now click `Generate new token` select the app, and then choose how long the access token will be valid.
 You can choose 60 days or never expire.
 4. Select all the permissions, as I was running into errors when I only selected the WhatsApp ones.
 5. Confirm and copy the access token.